Viv Richards: West Indies captain and domestic cricket, 1984–1991

 Richards captained the West Indies in 50 Test matches from 1984 to 1991.
 He is the only West Indies captain never to lose a Test series, and it is said that his fierce will to win contributed to this achievement.
 His captaincy was, however, not without controversy: one incident was his aggressive, "finger-flapping" appeal leading to the incorrect dismissal of England batsman Rob Bailey in the Barbados Test in 1990, which was described by Wisden as "at best undignified and unsightly.
 At worst, it was calculated gamesmanship".
 This behaviour would nowadays be penalised according to Section 2.5. of the Rules of Conduct of the ICC Code of Conduct.

 During a match against Zimbabwe during the 1983 Cricket World Cup, Richards returned to the crease after a stoppage for bad light and accidentally took strike at the wrong end, which remains a very rare occurrence.

 Richards continued to thrive in international cricket.
 He became the only man to score a century and take 5 wickets in the same one-day international when he played against New Zealand at Dunedin in 1986–87 - a feat that wasn't broken until 2005.
-Moreover, in 1984, he rescued his side from a perilous position of 166/9 at Old Trafford in a partnership with Michael Holding for the 10th and final wicket, smashing 189 leading West Indies to a total of 272/9 and winning the game off his own bat.
+Moreover, in 1984, he rescued his team from a perilous position of 166/9 at Old Trafford in a partnership with Michael Holding for the 10th and final wicket, smashing 189 leading West Indies to a total of 272/9 and winning the game off his own bat.
 This is widely regarded as one of the greatest ODI innings of all time.